-For extremal rotating black holes with $M=1,q=0,0.5$, see Fig.~\ref{extremal}(b) which includes three red dots for KdS, KN, and REEH black holes.
-These all are located above extremal curves.
-On the other hand, plotting the curves parametrically when choosing $a(q)$ leads to four curves where extremal rotating NED black holes exist, as is shown in Fig.~\ref{extremal}(c).
-Unlike the extremal KN spacetime with $q^2+a^2\le M^2(=1)$ (below two negative curves), extremal rotating NED black holes can allowed for $q^2+a^2> M^2(=1)$ (above two positive curves).
-Also, the existence $s$-region for the former is larger than that for the latter.
-We note that each solid curve separates rotating charged NED black hole (above curve) from naked singularity (below curve).
+For extremal rotating black holes with $M=1,q=0,0.5$, see Fig.~\ref{extremal}(b), which includes three red dots for KdS, KN, and (R)EEH black holes.
+All are located above the extremal curves.
+However, plotting the curves parametrically when choosing $a(q)$ leads to four curves where there are extremal rotating NED black holes, as shown in Fig.~\ref{extremal}(c).
+Unlike the extremal KN spacetime with $q^2+a^2\le M^2(=1)$ (below two negative curves), extremal rotating NED black holes can allow for $q^2+a^2> M^2(=1)$ (above two positive curves).
+In addition, the existence $s$-region for the former is larger than that for the latter.
+We note that each solid curve separates rotating charged NED black hole (above curve) from a naked singularity (below curve).

 In addition, we may read off the orthonormal frame from Carter's form of Eq.~(\ref{metric}).
 The corresponding covariant tetrad is given by

 and the contravariant tetrad takes the form~\cite{Carter:1968ks, Azreg-Ainou:2014nra}